czi-catalystproject/czi-catalystproject.github.io/catalystbook/training.md

 **Supported languages:** This workshop, and associated materials, will be available in English and Spanish.

-**Registration information:** Community Partner leaders are to be contacted by email.
+**Registration information:** Community Partner leaders will be contacted by email.
 See the event page for the [April 2024 – Hub Champion Training workshop (English Version)](blog/2024-04-hub-champion-training).

 ## Train the Trainer Workshop